Successful solar power.

 You can add more solar panels to an existing system.
 However the long run cost will be higher.
 Expect an additional installation cost and, if Australian standards for solar installations change you will have to have your current system brought up to current standards.

-Under the current rebate scheme, you will still get another rebate if you expand your solar system.
-The rebate is based on the size in kW of the system.
+Under the current solar STC incentive scheme, you will still get another incentive if you expand your solar system.
+The incentive is based on the size (panel capacity) in kW of the system.
 So if you can’t afford a large system now, you can still save money on your power bill, which will allow you to save for a larger system in the future.

 All things considered, solar power is a wise investment.
 With electricity prices constantly rising and the current incentives it makes sense.